rithwikkb/Nike_Sales_Dashboard/README.md

-# Nike_Sales_Dashboard
-Tableau Dashboard Analysing Nike Sales in the United States
+# Nike Sales Dashboard

+## Overview

+This project shows a Sales Dashboard designed using Tableau to provide insights on Nike's sales performance in the United States in 2020 and 2021.
+The dashboard tracks metrics and visualizes trends, while also highlighting top performing Products and Retailers.

+## Tools and Technologies

+- **Tableau:** Used for creating interactive visualizations and reports.
+- **Excel:** Used for data preparation.